metal0/matrix-compose/README.md

 ### Enabling Public Registration

 In order to safely enable public registration you will likely want to add either recaptcha or email verification (to prevent abuse).

-> [!CAUTION]
-> The Mautrix bridges are configured for a single-user use-case (though they will allow anyone registered on your HS to use them)
-> For this reason it's highly recommended to review your Mautrix bridge bots' configuration before enabling public registration, as the mautrix bridges can easily leak private data due to how they are currently setup (with multi-users).

 ## Bot Setup